dhappy/argus/README.md

 ### rake isfdb:awards

-Saves the award year and category into the Context graph.
+Saves the award year, category and books into the Context graph.

 ### rake isfdb:covers